 The following selected financial and other data should be read in conjunction with Item 8, Financial Statements and Supplementary Data, and Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, to fully understand factors that may affect the comparability of the information presented below.
-The selected statement of operations and other data, excluding period end enrollment, for the years ended December 31, 2009, 2008, and 2007, and the selected balance sheet data as of December 31, 2009, and 2008, have been derived from our audited financial statements for such years, which are included herein.
-The selected statement of operations and other data, excluding period end enrollment, for the year ended December 31, 2006 and 2005, and the selected balance sheet data as of December 31, 2007, and 2006, have been derived from our audited financial statements for such years, which are not included herein.
-The selected balance sheet data as of December 31, 2005 has been derived from our unaudited financial statements for such year, which are not included herein.
+The selected statement of operations and other data, excluding period end enrollment, for the years ended December 31, 2006, 2007, and 2008, and the selected balance sheet data as of December 31, 2007 and 2008, have been derived from our audited financial statements, included herein.
+The selected statement of operations and other data, excluding period end enrollment, for the year ended December 31, 2005 have been derived from our audited financial statements for such year which are not included herein.
+The selected statement of operations and other data for the period from February 2, 2004 (date of inception) through December 31, 2004, and the selected balance sheet data as of December 31, 2004 and 2005 have been derived from our unaudited financial statements, which are not included herein.
 Our historical results are not necessarily indicative of our results for any future period.